HackerYou/student-resources/GitHub.md

 # GitHub

-This is where yuo will acceess your course notes.
+This is where you will access your course notes.
 To access your specific course notes, please view these instructions:

 - You’ll receive an email invite from GitHub that will prompt you to sign up.
 Please note: the invites sometimes appear as junk mail, please check your spam folder for the emails.
 - Click “Join @ HackerYou” and either sign-in with your existing account or create a new account.